State Street Presbyterian Church is an abandoned Presbyterian church in New Jersey.

-The State Street Presbyterian Church grew to be the largest Presbyterian congregation in the city by the early 1900’s.
-1 2 But by the mid-1940’s, much of the original congregation began relocating to more wealthy suburbs 3 and were replaced with African-Americans who were steadily moving to the northern states from the south.
-2 The newer congregational members were often poorer and not able adequately donate to the church, leading to deferred maintenance of the sanctuary.
-By the 1990’s, the structure needed extensive repairs
+The State Street Presbyterian Church grew to be the largest Presbyterian congregation in the city by the early 1900s.
+1 2 But by the mid-1940s, much of the original congregation began relocating to more wealthy suburbs 3 and were replaced with African-Americans who were steadily moving to the northern states from the south.
+2 The newer congregational members were often poorer and not able to adequately donate to the church, leading to deferred maintenance of the sanctuary.
+By the 1990s, the structure needed extensive repairs

 The State Street Presbyterian Church closed on August 1, 1993, while the Presbytery explored ways of financing repairs to the complex.
 2 Essential repairs to the sanctuary’s roof were finished in 1994 but the Presbytery was unable to secure funding for the remainder.

 The Imani Community Church was chartered on June 4, 1994, and opened in the former Presbyterian church with 77 members.
-1 The Afro-centric church and community centre steadily grew to 100 members by 1998 but the high maintenance costs of the building led to its eventual closure in August 2006.
-The community centre remained open for events until 2007, when the complex was sold.
+1 The Afro-centric church and community center steadily grew to 100 members by 1998 but the high maintenance costs of the building led to its eventual closure in August 2006.
+The community center remained open for events until 2007 when the complex was sold.